About stress in families with autistic children

-Positive thinking and positive self-talk are effective ways of dealing with stress.
-They increase your positive feelings and therefore your ability to cope with stressful situations.
+Positive thinking and self-talk increase your positive feelings.
+And feeling positive increases your ability to cope with stressful situations.

 For example, you might have a negative thought like ‘People probably think I’m a bad parent’.
-You can challenge it by asking yourself, ‘How do I know that people will think this?’.
+You can challenge this thought by asking yourself, ‘How do I know that people will think this?’
 You might also use more positive thoughts, like ‘Who cares what other people think?’, ‘I can do this’, or ‘I will stay calm’.

 The more you practise positive self-talk, the more automatic it will become in your life.
 Start practising in one situation that causes you stress, and then move on to another one.